Truck Accident Attorney Indianapolis

 - Truck drivers falling asleep at the wheel - Many commercial truck drivers drive much longer than they're legally allowed (strict federal laws exist governing how long truck drivers can drive) in an effort to make more money or make up lost time.
 The trucking companies may be aware that a driver has broken the rules, but they may turn a blind eye because they want to generate more profits.
 Trucking companies may even order truck drivers to work longer hours.
 Whatever the reason, many truck drivers often fall asleep at the wheel, causing serious truck accidents.
 The Federal Motor Carrier Safety Administration, which regulates the trucking industry, spells out how long drivers can stay behind the wheel.
 We are well-versed in these hours-of-service regulations (as well as other FMCSA rules) and will hold negligent truckers and trucking companies accountable.

-What types of truck accidents can Hocker & Associates, LLC handle?
+What types of truck accidents can Hocker Law, LLC handle?

 No two truck accidents are ever exactly the same.
 But many truck accidents have many factors in common.
 Some of the most common types of truck accidents include: